kammas/aws-playground/Notes on AC SAP/Notes.md

 ##  Policy Interpretation Deep Dive - Example 2 (9:21)
 ##  Policy Interpretation Deep Dive - Example 3 (11:14)
 ##  Permissions Boundaries & Use-cases (17:20)
+Permission Boundaries define the maximum permissions an identity can receive - they don't grant any access<p>
+Permission Boundaries can be applied to IAM Users or IAM Roles<p>
+Resource policies will be applied to full, but Identity permissions will be reduced according to boundaries<p>
+Permission Boundaries are used e.g. to administrators so as to have limited capabilities even though they are administrators<p>
+Admin Boundary: This is accomplished by e.g  assigning an "allow * on IAM" but use 2 boundaries, 1 to allow to manage password etc only on same user and boundary of specific allowed IAM Actions<p>

+**Effective Permissions of a User or Role** are "Permissions Boundaries" INTERSECTION "Identity Based Policy"<p>

+**Service Control Policy (SCP)** is a json document (policy) that can be attached to an OR, OU or Account<p>
+The policy impacts all children including root user (if he is not the top root)<p>
+SCP reduces the account capabilities in total (account boundary)<p>
+Provides Allows or Denies.
+Default is all Allow (which is the same as if there is no SCP)<p>
+SCPs are Account Permissions Boundaries and Limit what the account can do<p>

+**Effective Permissions of Identities in an account with SCP** are "What is allowed in a SCP" INTERSECTION "Identity Policies in Accounts"<p>

 ##  AWS Permissions Evaluation (10:14)
 ##  [DEMO] Cross Account Access to S3 - SETUP (10:54)
 ##  [DEMO] Cross Account Access to S3 - PART1 (13:36)